rschroll/rmfuse/README.md

 There are several rendering options that affect the appearance of annotated documents.
 These can be set in a config file, which by default lives at `~/.config/rmfuse/config.ini`.
 Run `rmfuse --write-config` to create a config file with the defaults at that location.
+The default mode and mountpoint can also be set in this file.

 ## Known Limitations